Former 'Dynasty' star Catherine Oxenberg speaks about daughter's involvement in NXIVM group

 Former "Dynasty" star Catherine Oxenberg says that she felt "horrendous guilt" for introducing her daughter, India, to the group known as "NXIVM."

-In an interview that will air on "Dateline" Monday night, Oxenberg told NBC News' Megyn Kelly that she and India had attended classes in 2011 billed as "Executive Success Programs," or ESP, which were run by NXIVM, "just thinking this was a program geared for entrepreneurs," Oxenberg said.
+In an interview that will aired on "Dateline" Monday, Oxenberg told NBC News' Megyn Kelly that she and India had attended classes in 2011 billed as "Executive Success Programs," or ESP, which were run by NXIVM, "just thinking this was a program geared for entrepreneurs," Oxenberg said.

 Since Oxenburg’s initial interview with Kelly last fall, a group within NXIVM called "DOS" has been under investigation for allegedly branding women and grooming them as sex slaves for the group’s leader, Keith Raniere.